 Prior to the Sabin Center, Korey spent three years as a law fellow with the Institute for Governance and Sustainable Development (IGSD), where he focused on international climate litigation, carbon dioxide removal and solar radiation management research, and other fast action climate strategies.

-Korey graduated from Harvard Law School in 2017, where he spent three years editing with the Harvard Environmental Law Review and worked with both the environmental and international human rights clinics.
+Korey graduated from Harvard Law School in 2017.
 He received a Public Service Venture Fund Fellowship to start work at IGSD and a Chayes International Public Service Fellowship to work for a summer at the Center for Public Interest Law in Accra, Ghana.
 Prior to law school, Korey spent a year in Erzurum, Turkey on a Fulbright English Teaching Assistantship and graduated from Arizona State University with a B.S. in Sustainability.